dansmyers/AI/3-Minimax/README.md

 - Submit your program to the assignment I'll create on Canvas.
 If you work with a partner, include their name at the top of your code.

+## Paper

+In addition to this project, complete the next phase of the writing assignment following the instructions in `Paper.md`.

 ## Tips

 Develop incrementally!